If you are ready to invest $5000, you are in a great position to start making smart financial moves.

 This strategy is ideal for new investors or those who need more knowledge or time to manage their investments.
 With a robo-advisor, you can get started quickly and easily, with minimal effort.

-Similarly, you could open a free self-directed account with M1 Finance to build your investment portfolio without having to execute trades yourself.
+Similarly, you could open a self-directed account with M1 Finance to build your investment portfolio without having to execute trades yourself.

 3. Buy Commission-Free ETFs and Mutual Funds